shanthan001/Exoplanet-study/README.md

 ## Future Work
 Building more robust predictive models by considering the effects of random effects and refining the analysis with additional parameters and more complex models.

-## Contact
-For more details, please refer to the full report or contact the authors.